ncbi/singularjs/README.md

 grunt         #=> creates the dist/ directory
 ```

-Then, you can start an http server at the project root directory, and bring
+Start an http server at the project root directory, and bring
 up http://localhost:8080/dist.